Questions about CPR

 WHAT HAPPENS IF I DECIDE NOT TO HAVE CPR?

 After careful consideration of all possible benefits and risks, many individuals decide that they do not want CPR attempted.
 However, some people are afraid that if they say they don’t want CPR they won’t get the kind of care they should.
 A decision not to have CPR applies only to the CPR process.
 Overall care and treatment will not be affected by choosing not to have CPR.
 If you do not want CPR done, and you are in an in-patient hospital setting, an order will be written in the medical record so that CPR will not be attempted if the heart stops beating and breathing stops.
-If you are at home complete a POLST (Provider Orders for Life Sustaining Treatment.)
+If you are at home have a POLST (Provider Orders for Life Sustaining Treatment) complete by your health care provider.

 Your wishes for CPR should be indicated on your Advance Directive and/or your POLST